 There is a two stage interview process that will take place.
 Applicants that are selected for a second round interview will also be invited into chambers for a one-day mini-pupillage.

 We regret that due to the volume of applications we receive we are only able to provide feedback to second interview stage candidates.
-In line with the Pupillage Gateway dates offers for 2018 Pupillages will be made to successful applicants on 3rd May 2017.
+Offers for 2019 Pupillages will be made to successful applicants on late April/early May.

 4 Paper Buildings offers 3 funded 12-month pupillages every year, these are purely family based.